fsharp/fsharp.org/use/mac/index.md

 To use the F# command-line compiler and tools on Mac OSX:

-*  [Install the F# Cross-Platform Runtime (called Mono)](http://www.go-mono.com/mono-downloads/download.html).
-Use version 3.10.0 or later.
+*  [Install Mono](http://www.go-mono.com/mono-downloads/download.html).
+Use version 4.2.0 or later.

 See the [Mac, Linux and Cross-Platform Dev Guide](/guides/mac-linux-cross-platform) to go further.
 For 64-bit support, see below.